Gizra/Gizra-Way-Book/ctools_plugins.md

 # CTools plugins

-Our working method is to build a static site with jekyll and then make it dynamic, by copying HTML and CSS to the Drupal site, and replacing the static parts with dynamic content.
+Gizra working method is to build a static site with jekyll and then make it dynamic, by copying HTML and CSS to the Drupal site, and replacing the static parts with dynamic content.
 You can read more about this method in [Gizra blog](http://www.gizra.com/content/custom-css-as-contrib-with-jekyll/).

 In this training we will focus on a particular part of the implementation of this method, by using two powerful drupal’s modules: [CTools](https://www.drupal.org/project/ctools) and [Panels](https://www.drupal.org/project/panels).